 - Other cybersecurity frameworks focus on specific controls.
 For example, NIST SP 800-53 is a set of security and privacy controls and CIS Controls are a prioritized set of actions to protect an organization and data from known cyber attack vectors.

-- There are cybersecurity frameworks which focus on cybersecurity risk management.
+- There are cybersecurity frameworks that focus on cybersecurity risk management.
 ISO 27005:2018 Information Security Risk Management focuses on the management of cybersecurity risk for information technology.
 FAIR risk management defines building blocks for implementing effective cyber risk management processes and programs.

 - There are also specialized frameworks perceived as security standards for specific industries or scenarios: PCI DSS, COBIT, HIPAA, and more.

 To see, how web security fits in a cybersecurity framework, we can take the NIST CSF as an example.
 While NIST CSF may not be the ideal fit for your organization and you may decide to follow a different framework instead, the basic approach remains the same.